 A friend gifted me with a print of a painting of the original Holzhausen estate before Frankfurt engulfed it.
 The tree of my childhood was now standing there for me to see.

-My heart was grateful for her guidance and the hope she gave me throughout my life.
+My heart was grateful for the trees guidance and the hope she gave me throughout my life.
 I truly felt that she and I were intertwined in such a way that we helped each other.
 In some ways I also saw her as an aspect of me, of my soul coming to me at a time when I would need something to hold on to.

 In August of 2016, I had the honor of hosting, Adolfo Ttito Condori in my home for two weeks.
 Adolfo is an Andean Altomisayok (Andean Wisdomkeeper) who I have been learning from.
-During his time in Wisconsin he wanted to know my story.
-When I told him he asked to go to Lake Michigan where my sorrows began.
+He wanted to know my story.
+When I told him, he asked to go to Lake Michigan where my sorrows began.
 He sat with me under one of the cedars I loved and held space for me to feel life come full circle.
-Later we did ceremony along the shores as I expressed gratitude and asked for Lake Michigan to let me go.
-It was a magical day.

-He taught us the cosmology of the Tree of Life and how it is a universal symbol for our energy/light body.
-He gave us insights on how to travel through ourselves and connect to nature as a profound healing path.
+During class he taught us the cosmology of the Tree of Life and how it is a universal symbol for our energy/light body.
+He gave us insights on how to travel through ourselves and the importance of connecting to nature as a profound healing path.

-In February 2017, we moved to southern Oregon to live near our son.
+In February 2017, my husband and I moved to southern Oregon, to live near our son.
 We are now in the land of the ancient Coastal Redwoods.

-I see trees as wise teachers that grace our daily lives.
+Trees are wise teachers that reflect our daily lives.
 As we love them, we love ourself, as we understand them and the stories they hold we understand ourselves.
 As we understand our self we will begin to understand each other.